The Boys in the Band (1970 film): Remake

 Ryan Murphy produced a new film version of The Boys in the Band for Netflix in 2020.
 Joe Mantello, director of the play's 2018 Broadway revival, served as director of the new film version, which featured the entire Broadway revival cast, including Jim Parsons as Michael, Zachary Quinto as Harold, Matt Bomer as Donald, and Charlie Carver as Cowboy.
 The film was released by Netflix on September 30, 2020.

+A Thai remake was made in 1987, directed by M.L.
+Pundhevanop Dhewakul.
+The film was screened at the Bangkok International Film Festival in 2022.